| Competition

 to focus discussion on areas that require consideration from the

+perspective of international business.
 1.4 World business, as represented by ICC, firmly believes that

 an open multilateral system that facilitates flows of goods, services